Skip to content

 Space Marine Helmet by Marat Nurgaliyev.

 Sometimes I feel tired, but I really like this and always feel inspired by the artwork of prominent 3D artists.
-This year, thanks to my amazing mentors Alex Lori and Professor Bryan Bentley, I completed my Advanced 3D Modeling Course with an excellent mark and started working as a TA at CG Spectrum.
+This year, thanks to my amazing mentors Alex Lori and Professor Bryan Bentley, I completed my 3D Modeling Specialization Course with an excellent mark and started working as a TA at CG Spectrum.
 I learned so much during the course and developed a solid foundation in the subject matter.
 Now I am aiming to refine it further.

 Pietro Trizzullo Modeling TAPT: Hey there!
 My journey into 3D art started two and a half years ago.
 I was a video editor and camera operator working for an indie studio that I had created with a couple of friends.
 After some years in the business, I realized I wanted to do something different, something I enjoyed and that I was more passionate about.
 I came across one of the CG Spectrum ads on Instagram and I was curious enough to consider the opportunity of enrolling.
 Games have always been a huge part of my life.
 I've been playing games since I was a little kid and the idea of being able to turn this passion into a real job was just thrilling.
 The things that inspire me are many.
 I’m a great fan of stylized character design, I love art, painting miniatures, music, TV series, and movies.